srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The idea is to *train* the neural network first using the *training set*, and then to switch off training and *test* the effectiveness of the trained network using the *testing set*.

-Using prior known correct answers to train a network is called *supervised learning* which is exactly what we're doing in this excercise.
+Using prior known correct answers to train a network is called *supervised learning* which is what we're doing in this excercise.

-Each MNIST image has a size of 28*28 pixels or a total of 784 pixels.
+Each MNIST image has a size of 28*28 = 784 pixels.
-Each pixel is a number between 0-255 indicating its density which, however, we'll ignore.
+Each pixel is provided as a number between 0-255 indicating its density.
-To keep things simple, I treat each pixel in an image either as ON (1) or OFF (0).
+To keep things simple, we'll ignore the density (grey-scale) and treat each pixel either as ON or OFF (black-and-white).
-That means I don't consider colors and stroke strength.

 ![_config.yml]({{ site.baseurl }}/images/mnist-image.svg)

-To model a MNIST image in code I use an object (`struct`) called `MNIST_Image` containing the 28*28 pixels:
+To model a MNIST image in code we define an object (`struct`) called `MNIST_Image` containing the 28*28 integers [0,1]:

 ```c
 typedef struct MNIST_Image MNIST_Image;